Essential Mortgage Statistics to Be Aware Of

 For most Americans, buying a new house with cash is not an option - especially a first house.
 It would take decades to amass that amount of money.
 That’s why all statistics indicate that, for young people especially, mortgages are the only reasonable path to homeownership.

-By the end of 2020, the US housing market was worth $36.2 trillion in real estate.
+By the end of 2025, the US housing market will be worth over $50 trillion.

 (US Census Bureau)

-The data highlights the ongoing concentration of real estate wealth among fewer owners as well as the tightening of credit standards following the Great Recession.
-Consumer doubt is also a factor: Some people are still wary of going into debt after the last banking crisis.
+The data highlights the ongoing concentration of real estate wealth among fewer owners as well as the tightening of credit standards following the Great Recession and the hightened inflation and economic downturn of the 2020s.

-The average down payment for a house in the United States is about 6%.
+The median down payment for a house in the United States in 2025 is about 18%.

 Finance experts and mortgage lenders have always recommended that you make a down payment that’s worth 20% of your new home’s purchase price.
 This advice has morphed from realistic to aspirational in modern real estate circles.
-Many homes are now purchased with 1% down payments.
-Rising home prices are a big factor, and as a result, there is no sign that this trend will reverse any time soon.
+First-time homebuyers now pay an average of 9%, while repeat buyers pay an average of 23%.

-More than 6 million home sales occur in the United States every year.
+More than 5.35 million home sales will occur in the United States in 2025.

 (Statista)

-Independent mortgage lenders account for 68.1% of all mortgages in 2020.
+Independent mortgage lenders account for 63.1% of all mortgages.

-The transition has led to a resurrection of independent lending companies.
 From 9% market share in 2009, these nonbanks have come to dominate the mortgage market in 2019, and in 2020, nearly two-thirds of all mortgages came from them.
-The largest independent lender is Quicken Loans.
+The largest independent lender in 2024 was United Wholesale Mortgage.

 (CoreLogic)